 Do I Need a Blood Test Confirmation?

-Generally to don’t.
+Generally you don’t.
 If your pregnancy test is giving you a positive results and you have missed your period, it is safe to assume that you are pregnant.

 A blood test is sometimes necessary if, in early pregnancy, there is bleeding and some uncertainty about whether the pregnancy is continuing,.
 A blood test can assess hCG levels at this point and if they are increasing this can indicate that the pregnancy is progressing healthily.